A global view on a business-critical, fast-evolving issue.

 - Justifying the transfer prices used to the tax authorities in the course of a tax audit

 Organisations that span international borders are increasingly facing complex regulatory and tax issues in the different jurisdictions where they operate.
 Transfer pricing is at the top of the tax priority list for many mid-sized and large businesses, with an outsized impact on business units.
-We offer a range of solutions for transfer pricing management so you can be ensured of compliance with local and OECD regulations.
+We offer a range of tax advisory services for transfer pricing management so you can be ensured of compliance with local and OECD regulations in Thailand.

-OECD regulations require a multinational company doing business in several countries to maintain a transfer pricing master file, a local file, and a country-by-country report.
+OECD regulations require any multinational company doing business in several countries to maintain a transfer pricing master file, a local file, and a country-by-country report.

 The transfer pricing master file is prepared by the parent company and serves as an overview of the company’s interbranch financial transactions.
 In addition, the master file contains descriptions of the company’s global business activities, geographical locations, global supply chain, and individual branch business activities.

 The transfer pricing local file goes into more detail about the business activities of each branch of the company.
 It’s the document filed with the local tax authorities and determines the local tax liability for an individual branch.

 The country-by-country report offers an ongoing report of revenues, profits and local taxes paid by a regional branch of the company.